About FiercebloomsA Wild Garden Style Artisan Florist

 So my floristry is fierce in the sense that I approach it in a heartfelt and intense way, spirited if you like.
 The work I do of learning from others is done with humility.
 I risk by putting my floral design out there while giving others the gift of my insight for what it is worth to them.

-- Grow (some) flowers and foliage in the garden – e.g. see my recent post on choosing dahlias for that wild just picked look.
+- Grow (some) flowers and foliage in my cheshire canalside flower cutting garden - e.g. see my recent post on choosing dahlias for that wild just picked look.
 I forage for other foliage (responsibly in our beautiful British hedgerows).

 - Design using the unfolding seasons as inspiration observed from our home next to the canal.

-- Create bespoke wild garden style floral design pieces that generate atmosphere for decorating and styling events.
+- Create bespoke wild garden style cut flower arrangements that generate atmosphere for wedding and styling events.